Big Iron from Japan

 four yet.
 The 450 was about the biggest Japanese bike you could buy.

 So when I quit my job as an elementary school teacher in NYC in January of 1971, I bought this bike, new for $1,025 from a very small dealership on W14th St. and started growing a beard.
-I didn't own a car so this bike was my main means of travel, at least when the weather was good.
+I didn't own a car so this bike was my main means of travel.

 |These pictures were taken in the spring of 1971 on Pancake Hollow Road near New Paltz, NY where my girlfriend was going to college.
 I would ride up from NYC and cruise the back roads while she was in class.
 I had been riding to New Paltz since I had the first Honda 125 and felt I had gotten into the big time with this bike.|